-Having considered the information presented in AEMO's Rule change request, first round submissions and AEMO's analysis, the Commission considers that the identified problem has had, or is likely to have, a material market impact.
+Having considered the information presented in AEMO's Rule change request, first and second round submissions and AEMO's analysis, the Commission considers that the identified problem has had, or is likely to have, a material market impact.
 This relates to the impact of the identified problem on the effectiveness of dispatch, pricing and settlement, and the subsequent efficient operation, use of and investment in electricity services for the long term interests of customers.

 However, the Commission also notes that to date, the identified problem has affected only a small number of connection points.
-This is supported by stakeholders, including ActewAGL, who highlight that the identified problem has to date only affected connection points with pump storage facilities.
-Accordingly, the Commission considers that it is important for its analysis to consider not only the relatively limited number of connection points where the identified problem has had an impact to date, but also the potential for the identified problem to cause material issues in the future.
+This is supported by stakeholders, including ActewAGL, who highlight that the identified problem has to date only affected connection points with pump storage facilities.34 Accordingly, the Commission considers that it is important for its analysis to consider the potential for the identified problem to cause material market issues, in the context of its current significance to the market.